kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_nd.md

 position[1]
 ```

-Look how indexing an array reduces its dimension by one.
-In the example above, we indexed the second row of a 2d array, which returned a 1d array that corresponds to the four columns of this row.
+Notice how indexing an array reduces its dimension by one.
+In the example above, we indexed the second row of a 2D array, which returned a 1D array that corresponds to the four columns of this row.
 Therefore, to also select a column, we can index the result:

 **Example 3: Read the marker's z coordinate at second sample**